 Master of International Taxation (MIntTax)

 Each unit of study entails 26 contact hours.
-Units are offered on a semester length basis or intensive basis.
-Semester length units are taught once a week over 13 weeks on either a Monday, Tuesday, Wednesday or Thursday evening between 6pm and 8pm.
+Units are offered on a semester length or intensive basis.
+Semester length units are taught once a week over 13 week semester on either a Monday, Tuesday, Wednesday or Thursday evening between 6pm and 8pm.
 Intensive units of study condense the 26 hours over a period of four to five days.
-The units are then taught between 9am and 5pm over a block period.
+The units are generally taught between 9am and 5pm over a block period.
 For example, an intensive unit may be taught two consecutive days one week and then two consecutive days in a fortnight's time.
 All classes are held in the Law School or another Sydney CBD location.

 |ATTENDANCE||CREDIT POINTS(CP) PER SEMESTER||MAXIMUM